pratik7262/chainTech/README.md

 ## How To Use

-First Download the code from the reposotery https://github.com/pratik7262/chainTech Go To chainTech folder in you system and run command `bash npm install` it will install all required packages.
+First Download the code from the reposotery https://github.com/pratik7262/chainTech Go To chainTech folder in you system and run command ` npm install` it will install all required packages.
-Then Run command `bash node index.js` You should see `bash App is running at Port 80` Make Sure You have installed Node.js and MongoDB in your system
+Then Run command ` node index.js` You should see ` App is running at Port 80` Make Sure You have installed Node.js and MongoDB in your system

 ## Endpoints